 Let’s dive in!

-One of the things that can be confusing about the Anne of Green Gables book series is that the order in which they should be read does not match up with the order in which they were published.
+One of the things that can be confusing about the Anne of Green Gables book series is that the order in which the books should be read does not match up the order in which they were published.

 You see this with other series, too, such The Chronicles of Narnia